hubmapconsortium/hra_owl_query_tester/README.md

 * A competency question (expressed in plain text).
 * A list of objects specifying
    * Input terms(s)
-   * A minimal answer - some set of terms that that the  query should return, based on the intention of ASCT+B table author.
+   * A minimal answer - some set of terms that the  query should return, based on the intention of ASCT+B table author.
 * A list of objects specifying:
   * An endpoint
   * A formal query in the correct syntax for the endpoint